soravgarg123/chatting-node.js-socket.io/README.md

-# Real Time Chatting Node.js Socket.io Chatting Demo
+# Real Time Chatting Demo Using Node.js Socket.io

 Used to develop real time application like chatting, gaming application.